Eburonia/Japanese-Restaurant-Shibuya/README.md

 ### Header
 The header is located at the top of every page and exists out of the restaurant logo, navigation bar, and the preferred website language which are clickable language flags 'English or 'Dutch' and will be automatically loaded on every page.
 * <b>Restaurant Logo</b> - The restaurant logo on the upper left side of the screen indicates the website is about a 'Japanese Restaurant' named 'Shibuya' and is a clickable link always redirecting the visitor to the website's index page.
 * <b>The Navigation Bar</b> - The navigation bar is part of the header and will be intuitively found by the visitor.
-A Cream coloured stripe above a navigation item makes it clear to visitors on which active page they are on at the moment.
+A Cream coloured stripe above a navigation item makes it clear to visitors on which active page they are at the moment.
 The navigation bar will automatically change to a 'Hamburger' type navigation bar at smaller devices (smartphones).
 Hovering over a navigation bar item will change the colour making it clear to the visitor it's a clickable link.
 * <b>Background Colour</b> - A black transparent background colour has been chosen for the header to keep the hero image in the background partly visible.
 * <b>Language Flags</b> - Visitors can select the preferred language of the website in the header by clicking on one of the two available language flags 'English' or 'Dutch'.
 The website will be automatically loaded in the English language when landing on the homepage.
 By hovering over the flags, a tooltip will show up telling which language the flag represents.
 * <b>Background Audio</b> - On the bottom right side of the header, a small audio player has been introduced.
 A 'Jazzy' audio file has been added to the audio player.
 To not disturb the visitor when landing on the website, you first need to push the play button to start the audio file.
 The audio file loops until you press the pause button.

 ### Footer
-The footer has been located at the bottom of every page and exists out social media link, and a copyright notice.
+The footer has been located at the bottom of every page and exists out of social media links, and a copyright notice.
 * <b>Background Colour</b> - A black transparent background colour has been chosen for the footer to keep the hero image in the background partly visible.
-* <b>Social Media Links</b> - Icons presenting social media platforms from the [fontawesome.com](https://www.fontawesome.com/) website are introduced as anchor links to redirect the visitor to the restaurant's external social media pages (blank page).
+* <b>Social Media Links</b> - Icons representing social media platforms from the [fontawesome.com](https://www.fontawesome.com/) website are introduced as anchor links to redirect the visitor to the restaurant's external social media pages (blank page).
 By hovering over the links, the colour changes from Whitesmoke to Cream colour indicating these are clickable links.
 * <b>Copyright Notice</b> - A clear copyright notice is visible at the bottom of the footer.

 ### Hero Background Image
-A fixed hero image of the Restaurant interior has been added to every page.
+A fixed background (hero) image of the Restaurant interior has been added to every page.

 ### Sections/Divisions
 Depending on which page you are on, the website has one or multiple sections/divisions containing content.
 You can recognize these sections/divisions by a black transparent container surrounded by a Cream coloured border including a border-radius.
-All sections/divisions start with a Cream coloured heading h2 with a [fontawesome.com](https://www.fontawesome.com/) icon at the end.
+All sections/divisions start with a Cream coloured heading h2 including a [fontawesome.com](https://www.fontawesome.com/) icon at the end.

 ### Menu Page
 The 'Menu' page exists out of a combination of sections (menu items) and divisions (images).
 These are inline next to each other for bigger devices.
-When the device width becomes too small, the sections and divisions will be on top of each other (block) to keep it readable.
+When the device width becomes smaller, the sections and divisions will be on top of each other (block) to keep it readable.

 ### Forms
 The forms on the 'Reservations' and 'Contact' pages both have the same styling.
 The labels, text fields, drop-down menus, and heading h2 will be smaller in size on smaller devices (smartphones) for readability purposes.